derekeder/derekeder.com/_posts/blog/2023-05-07-electrifying-our-old-oak-park-home-heat-pumps.md

 It’s a pretty confusing report to read, but the number that matters most is the CFM50 value.
 For those who are curious, [here’s a guide to reading this report](https://energyconservatory.com/wp-content/uploads/2017/08/Test-Results-and-Sample-Test-Forms-Guide-.pdf).
 CFM50 is “cubic feet of air moving across the fan per minute at the test pressure of 50 pascals”.

 For a tight house, you want a number around or below 1,383.
 For a moderate home, you want 1,975.
-The other number to look at is ACH50, which indicates how many times your house completely changes its air every hour.
-Our house has an ACH50 of 8.2, meaning we have to completely re-heat our house 8 times an hour.
+The other number to look at is ACH50, which indicates how many times your house completely changes its air every hour at a certain pressure.
+Our house has an ACH50 of 8.2.
+Under normal conditions, that translates to completely re-heating our house every 1.7 hours.
 Yikes!

 Our home airflow clocked in at 3,295 CFM50: LEAKY.
 Well, at least now we have a number we can work towards improving.
 And improve it we can!